Labour mobility and cross-border matching – why does it matter?

 Each participating country is required to collect and share user satisfaction data with the EURES network, including those obtained through surveys.
 User satisfaction is measured on a scale from 1 to 10, with 1 being the lowest and 10 the highest possible score.

-Source: PMS data collection 2021
+Source: PMS data collection 2022

-Indicator [5]: Job placements vs. labour mobility
+Indicator [5]: Job placements vs labour mobility

-For each country, the chart shows the ratio between the total number of EURES jobfinders (incoming and outgoing) and the total number of intra-EU movers of working age, i.e., EU citizens moving to a Member State other than their citizenship, (the sum of inflows and outflows of workers moving from/into the country).
+For each country, the chart shows the ratio between the total number of EURES jobfinders (incoming and outgoing) and the total number of intra-EU movers of working age, i.e., EU citizens moving to a Member State other than their citizenship (the sum of inflows and outflows of workers moving from/into the country).

-Sources: European Commission (2021), 2021 Annual Report on intra-EU Labour Mobility, and PMS data collection 2021.
+Sources: European Commission (2023), 2022 Annual Report on Intra-EU Labour Mobility, and PMS data collection 2022.